viamrobotics/PointCloudiPhoneApp/README.md

 Open the `point clouds.xcworkspace` file.

-The `iplidar.json` file 'host' value needs to be entered to run the web ui.
+The `iplidar.json` file `host` value needs to be entered to run the web ui.
 To get the `host` value run the app with your phone connected to the computer.
 Running the app from Xcode will return something of the form:
 `2021-11-08 20:48:09.377920-0500 point clouds[31005:3747646] Our IP address: abc.def.ghi.lmn`